jgan/outlearn-olm-spec/olm-spec.md

 ## Breaking Modules into sections

-As per the [OLP Specification](#), a module has one or more `sections`.
-Each section may be:

-1. an asset, which may be text, markdown, video, image, code, or any of the other supported Outlearn asset types
-2. a referenced module to be included at this point in your learning path

-### Section Basics

 We strongly advise authors to break their content into bite-sized sections to make it easier for learners to navigate, consume, and track their learning progress.
 To divide your Outlearn Markdown into navigatable sections for a learner, you can add a `@section` annotation.

 ```markdown